-A working capital loan provides short-term funding for businesses that need cash for everyday operating costs like payroll, utilities and rent.
+A working capital loan is a small business loan that provides short-term funding for businesses that need cash to increase their working capital, the amount of money on hand for operating costs.
 Types of short-term working capital loans include lines of credit, term loans, invoice financing and Small Business Administration (SBA) loans.

 Knowing what you need to apply for a working capital loan, how to decide which type is best and how to compare lending options can help you get the most favorable repayment terms.
 The following tips will help you choose the best working capital loan.